Marktawa/blog-strapi-doc/ARTICLE.md

 ![Category Links](https://i.imgur.com/dMTzf5E.png)

-The category page is working and is displaying a grid of posts related to the specific category.
+The category page should work and display a grid of posts related to the specific category.

-## Step 10: Create Article Page
+## Create Article Page

-The next step is to create a page for each article which displays the full post.
+The next step is to create a page for each article that displays the full post.

 ### Create `[slug]` folder